benjymous/annotations/sandman/sandman-special1.md

 all of Dream's love affairs.
 And Passion is known for having ignited the Trojan War.

+Page 6 panel 1: Destiny bears a striking resemblance to Jorge Luis Borges!

-Page 6 panel 4-5:  Hymenaeus:  originally the refrain of a marriage song, but eventually personified into a hero whose marriage was legendarily happy.
+       panel 4-5:  Hymenaeus:  originally the refrain of a marriage song, but eventually personified into a hero whose marriage was legendarily happy.
 The marriage songs eventually became invocations to him.
 The actual words of the ceremony sound perhaps too much like modern Christian ceremony; no refs for actual Greek ceremonies.
+       panel 4:  The statue's head, with that circle and the cross-like shapes, is reminiscent of byzantine representations of angels, with the halo surrounding the head.

 Page 7 panel 4:  Satyrs, along with centaurs, went mad when they got drunk.